President – Ben Yates

 The International Students’ Department (ISD) represents and advocates for all international students in conjunction with the ANUSA Executive.
 Any International Student can get involved in the ISD, which has a large organisational structure with many opportunities to get involved.
 To find out more information please visit ANUSA International Students’ Department, ANU ISD’s website or or by emailing the Officer.

 The Queer* Department is an autonomous group for students who identify as lesbian, gay, bisexual, asexual, transgender, intersex and questioning.
 It is a friendly passionate group who love nothing more than to discuss being queer* and just hanging out!

 The Department hosts regular social events such as movie nights and discussion groups (called Queeries), and education workshops for everyone to get involved in.
-Email the Officer or visit the website for more information.
 To find out more information please visit ANUSA Queer* Department or by emailing the Officer.

 The Indigenous Department of ANUSA, is a student-run group which arranges activities and events for Indigenous students and the broader ANUSA community throughout the year.
 The Indigenous Officer works with the Tjabal Indigenous Higher Education Centre to support the needs of the students.
 The Department's aim is to promote Indigenous success on campus and to strengthen the Indigenous collective on campus by running a number of network events.